 6. Do whatever you can daily to get rid of the things that you do not love, use or need in your home

 Organising and decluttering means making continuous and consistent decisions about what should stay in your home.
-A quick weekly declutter means there's no chance for things to build up - if you no longer love, use or need an item, then it is okay to let it go.
+A quick monthly declutter means there's no chance for things to build up - if you no longer love, use or need an item, then it is okay to let it go.
 Regularly purging is about having the ability to hold onto less 'stuff'.
-Keeping the home in order is much easier to maintain with fewer possessions.
+Plus, keeping the home in order is much easier to maintain with fewer possessions!

 Related Post: 80 things you can purge to declutter your home